About Me.

 My Training:

-Finally, I have had multiple years of experience teaching counseling and clinical psychology graduate students.
+I have also had multiple years of experience teaching Counseling and Clinical Psychology graduate students.
 Classes I have taught have included Diversity, Difference & Inclusion in Clinical Practice, Existential-Humanistic Psychotherapy, and Career Counseling.

 Perinatal Mental Health Certification Program (PMH-C)